 Guest experience: how to combine technology and human touch

-Over the past few years, the hotel industry has been experiencing a digital revolution.
-Some see this as an opportunity to increase their appeal, but others take a more sceptical view and instead fight to maintain a more traditional system where human relations take priority.
+Over the past few years, the hotel industry has been the witness of a digital revolution.
+This has a strong impact on the guest experience.
+Some see this as an opportunity to increase their appeal.
+But others take a more sceptical view and instead fight to maintain a more traditional system where human relations take priority.
 So, how can you combine the two in order to meet your guests’ needs and offer them a personalised experience?

 What does the guest experience look like today?

 The guest experience mirrors consumption habits; that is to say, it is increasingly impacted by digitisation and all of the tools and innovations it encompasses.
 From having a tablet in the hotel room to using a conversational platform, there are various opportunities available for hotels seeking to attract a more “connected” clientele.
 Hotels are prepared to invest large sums here, because they are all aware that a successful guest experience will have positive consequences for their reputation and for guest loyalty.

 Hospitality Technology’s 2018 Customer Engagement Technology Study shows primarily that 41% of guests would like to have their room key available on their phone, while 35% of hotels are able to provide this service.
 This gap is certainly narrowing, but lots of hotels are still hesitant to take the first step towards this.